Code-Institute-Submissions/vinyl-punks/README.md

 ### General

-The owner of the website(read: the team) recognizes the need for an online record store that specializes in the punk genre and the vinyl format.
+The owner of the website recognizes the need for an online record store that specializes in the punk genre and the vinyl format.
 Vinyl as a format is on the rise, and punk as genre just won't die.
 These facts combined gives reason for the owner to believe that there's a market for such a record store.

-Similarly, from a consumer's point of view, there's a need for a record store that specializes in providing music in the punk genre in the vinyl format.
+Similarly, from a consumer's point of view, there's a need for a record store that specializes in providing punk music in the vinyl format.

 ### Typography